tomasferrarisenda/backstage/README.md

 ./initial-setup.sh
 ```

-4. Hope you enjoyed the welcome script!
-Now push your customized repo to GitHub:
+4. Commit and push your customized repo to GitHub:

 ```bash
 git add .